-Arginine Could Provide Treatment For Alzheimer’s Disease
+Arginine and Alzheimer’s Disease

 The study—published in the Journal of Neuroscience—is attracting national attention for proposing a new potential cause of Alzheimer’s disease.
 Duke researchers, who discovered a way to make the brains of mice respond to Alzheimer’s disease similarly to humans, found that in mice with the disease, immune system cells meant to protect the brain start to consume an important nutrient: arginine.
-They were able to slow the disease’s progress in the mouse model with a small-molecule drug—indicating the eventual potential for a new treatment strategy.
+They were able to slow disease progression in the mouse model with a small-molecule drug—indicating the eventual potential for a new treatment strategy.

 Past research of the disease has focused on a protein called beta-amyloid, which creates “plaques” in the brain, rather than arginine.